Initializing... drag & drop files here

 Slightly — 14-bit gives more shadow recovery latitude in editing, but once you've committed to JPEG (8-bit), most of that headroom is collapsed during the conversion.
 The visible difference in the final JPEG is small.
 The benefit of 14-bit is in the editing pipeline before JPEG output, not after.

 Yes — drop in 100, 500, or even 2,000+ NEF files.
-Each converts in parallel within your browser session and downloads as a ZIP.
+Each converts in parallel on our servers and downloads as a ZIP.
+Files are uploaded over an encrypted connection and deleted automatically after a few hours.
 Useful for wedding shooters and event photographers prepping client galleries from a single day's shoot.
-Nothing uploads to a server, so even a 60 GB NEF folder stays private.

 Same workflow applies for other camera makers.
 See CR2 to JPG for Canon EOS DSLRs, ARW to JPG for Sony Alpha bodies, DNG to JPG for Adobe / phone DNG, and RAF to JPG for Fujifilm X-series.
 The math is the same: RAW master → JPEG delivery.